 Yes.
 I thought, “I can’t do that!”
 We made adjustments like that right down to the finest details so people like me can definitely enjoy playing all the way to the end.
 I hope people will play it.

 The Legend of Zelda: Skyward Sword is incredibly dense in content, but you put a lot of effort into figuring out how you could make new players want to try it.
 So we’d be happy if people who haven’t played video games play it.

 Yes.
-And this time is chronologically the first Legend of Zelda story, enjoyable even to those who don’t know the previous games.
+And this time is Iwata Asks: The Legend of Zelda: Skyward Sword, enjoyable even to those who don’t know the previous games.
 For that reason as well, I hope new people will enjoy it.

 You’ll hear voices cheering you on.